One of the beating hearts in the music industry from rock's golden era -

 In the words of Jerry Wexler, Atlantic Records’ producer and co-owner, “If the music industry had a heart, it would be Doc Pomus.”

 Pomus got into the blues at the age of 15 through the message embedded in Big Joe Turner’s “Piney Brown Blues.”
 As Pomus said, “It was the transformation of my life.”
-He began hanging out in Greenwich Village and, eventually, at a club called George’s Tavern, he began singing.
+He began hanging out in Greenwich Village and eventually found his way to a club called George’s Tavern, where he began singing.
 He became what he called a “college student by day, professional blues singer by night.”
 To hide his singing from his parents, he changed his name to Doc Pomus.
 He began making records when he was 19, and he liked to say that he was the only white blues singer on crutches on either coast.
-As a child, Pomus had been stricken by polio at the age of six and was confined to crutches and a wheelchair.
+Pomus had been stricken by polio at the age of six and was confined to crutches and a wheelchair.

-He then started writing songs, and in 1946, Gatemouth Moore recorded one of his compositions for National Records.
+He then started writing songs, and Gatemouth Moore recorded one of his compositions for National Records in 1946.
 When Herb Abramson and Ahmet Ertegun formed Atlantic Records in 1947, they hired Pomus as a songwriter.
 His style was earthy, full of street-corner soul and bluesy desire.
 He is credited with writing more than 1,000 songs, many with partner Mort Shuman.

 Doc Pomus died of lung cancer on March 14, 1991.
 That same year, he became the first non–African American recipient of the Rhythm & Blues Foundation’s Pioneer Award.
-And in 1992, he was inducted into the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
-In 2012, the biopic A.K.A.
+In 1992 he was inducted into both the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
+In 2012 the biopic A.K.A.
 Doc Pomus was released.
-The film's cast illustrated Pomus' sphere of influence, with appearences by Dion, Gerry Goffin, Dr. John, B.B.
+The film's cast illustrated Pomus' sphere of influence, with appearances by Dion, Gerry Goffin, Dr. John, B.B.
 King, Ben E. King, Jerry Leiber, Mike Stoller, Lou Reed and more.
 Doc Pomus is remembered not only as a peerless songwriter but also as a formidable personality and cheerful raconteur—one of the real characters from rock and roll’s golden era.